HackTBD/FrontendWeb/README.md

 - Use `pnpm` for all commands instead of `npm` or `yarn`.
 - Make sure **Node.js** and **pnpm** are installed and updated before running the project.
 - Tailwind CSS is used for styling—refer to `postcss.config.mjs` for customization.
+- **ESLint** is used for code consistency and best practices.
+Run `pnpm lint` before committing changes.
+- **Prettier** is used for code formatting.
+Refer to the [Prettier Guide](Documentation/Developer%20Guide/prettier.md) for setup instructions.

 ---